1894 Gallery

 Celebrating cars and technology of the past.
 Literature, tools, books, toy models, Fillin’ Station memorabilia and oil company signs.
 Open weekends or scheduled tours.
 870.772.AUTO

-Four States Fair Ag Learning Center
+Four States Fair & Agriculture Learning Center

 This is your only chance to visit the home of Miss Moo.
 You can find her smiling face welcoming visitors to the Agricultural Learning Center located in the Four States Fair Grounds Complex.
 It’s a unique place that loves all things dairy and explains the importance of dairy and agriculture to young people in fun and engaging ways.
 870.773.2941 • fourstatesfair.com

-Historical Homes and Churches
+Historical Homes & Churches

 Texarkana is home to a wide array of historically significant architecture and landmarks.
 From Victorian homes to sweeping sanctuaries, Texarkana offers a cross section of architectural genres.
 Don’t forget to see these treasures from the inside.
 Many of these historic homes offer tours, house exhibits or provide bed and breakfast lodging.